Gesee-y/Cruise.jl/README.md

 ## Contribution

-Core Cruise's modules are self-contained, meaning they use their own interfaces to implement their functionality.
+Core Cruise's modules and plugins are self-contained, meaning they use their own interfaces to implement their functionality.
 This allows any contributor to do the same and stay aligned with the engine's design.
 Whether you're fixing bugs, writing documentation, or improving performance — you're welcome to contribute.

 * Choose the module you want to improve.
 * Fork, hack, PR.
 Simple.